chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Caching is best served when arguments, or URIs in general, are consistently represented.
 When encoding arguments in the URI be consistent in the ordering and value representation preferably in data logical order.

-Formats in Clean URL are defined as extensions to the virtual file, to define an XML or JSON file would be defined as /path/file.xml and /path/file.json.
+Formats in Clean URL are defined as extensions to the virtual file as one would on a traditional file in a filesystem.
+To define an XML or JSON file would be defined as /path/file.xml and /path/file.json.

 An API defined with traditional URL arguments would be converted from: